 We ask guests to arrive between Wednesdays and Sundays, from 8 am to 5 pm.
 To arrange a stay, please fill out our visitor application form.
 If you have questions, contact us at <firstname.lastname@example.org>.

 Overnight guests are asked to keep the Eight Precepts while staying at the vihara.

 Please visit our monastic etiquette page for helpful guidance on spending time with monastics.

-There is cell phone reception for some providers only at Aloka Vihara Forest Monastery.
+Cell phone reception only works for some providers at Aloka Vihara Forest Monastery.
 The vihara does have a landline that is available to visitors for necessary calls.
 Internet access is limited.